 - Exception: If you are a member of ATU and started working on or after June 1, 2017, you are eligible to receive benefit credits, even if you waive DPS coverage.
 However, you will not receive the additional $65.50 subsidy per paycheck toward coverage for dependent children.

 Child Subsidy +

 Most employees qualify to receive $96.75 per paycheck to offset the cost of premiums for medical plans that cover children.
-The exception is ATU employee association members who receive $31.25 per paycheck.

 After you meet your deductible, coinsurance is when you and your insurance provider share the costs of your medical care.
 You pay a percentage (usually 20-30%) and your insurance provider pays the remaining amount until you hit your out-of-pocket maximum.